Skallwar/marcosps.github.io/content/blog/btrfs-for-mere-mortals.md

 *16k* (described in
 [mke2fs.conf](https://man7.org/linux/man-pages/man5/mke2fs.conf.5.html) file).

-Using our 5G disk as before and the inode-ration, we can calculate the maximum number of inodes this filesystem can store:
+Using our 5G disk as before and the inode-ratio, we can calculate the maximum number of inodes this filesystem can store:

 ```